rackerlabs/design-system/_docs/principles/accessibility.md

 ### Be consistent with headings

-**Alternate text**

-Screen readers read headings in the order you define them in the document, and not in the order they appear on the screen.
-For example, a Heading 1 and a Heading 2 can appear in that order on the screen, but you can define them in the document so that Heading 2 is read before Heading 1.

-Ensure that you are consistent with the order the headings appear on the screen and the order you define the headings in the document.

-**End alternate text**

-Some screen readers allow users to listen to all of the headings on a page and then choose which content area they want to explore.
-Because screen readers read heading tags in the order they appear, it is important that you .
+Screen readers use page headings as an outline that defines the structure of a page.
+Incorrect heading levels create an inconsistency in the page structure and can cause confusion for screen reader users.
+For example, don't skip from a Heading 1 to a Heading 3, and then back to a Heading 2.
 The structure of a page hierarchy should be logical.
-For example, don't skip from a Heading 1 to a Heading 3, and then back to a Heading 2.

 {% endcolumn %}